kube-rs/website/docs/controllers/optimization.md

 !!! warning "The controller streams interface is unstable"

     Currently plugging streams into [Controller] requires the `kube/unstable-runtime` feature.
-This feature requirement will be removed in a future release.
+This interface is planned to be stabilized in a future release.

 The controller streams interface is comprised of [Controller::for_stream], and [Controller::watches_stream] and [Controller::owns_stream], which are stream input analogues for the commonly advertised `Controller::new`, `Controller::watches`, and `Controller::owns` (respectively) interfaces.